HOSTED-POWER/docs-turbostack-app/TurboStack Platform/Hosts/server.md

 Similarly to MySQL, MongoDB is only reachable from localhost (127.0.0.1) for security reasons.
 If for any reason you need external access, you can set the BIND address to 0.0.0.0, or a default local IP of your choice.

+!!! info
+Setting the BIND address to anything other than localhost does NOT allow access from any WAN IP!
+Only whitelisted IP addresses have remote database access.
+For IP whitelisting options, see the Security tab.
+!!!

 ## Redis

 This option allows you to set up a server-wide Redis service.